akhilrathod09/Mass-Mail-Dispatcher/README.md

 Email.js: A JavaScript library for sending emails using various email services.

-Features:
+3>Features:
   1. User Input Form:
   The main functionality of the application is implemented through a form that allows the user to input the following details:

 From Address: The email address from which the emails will be sent.